DaylinMorgan/recipebook/content/recipes/caramel-popcorn/index.md

 notes:
   - butter can be substituted for margarine but may make the popcorn more greasy
   - if caramel is not well mixed while it is still hot aggregates of caramel will get too hot and burn in the paper bag
+  - if the caramel is split you can try adding a splash of water and heating again in the microwave to improve the texture

 basedon:
 #   link: